Beaulieu Home Improvement

 Energy-efficient windows in the United States are often rated by two key metrics – U-factor and Solar Heat Gain Coefficient (SHGC).

 U-Factor: This measures the rate of heat transfer and indicates how well the window insulates.
 Lower U-factor values mean better insulation.
+In the Northeast, a lower U-factor is the most important metric to keep heat inside during winter.

 SHGC: This measures the fraction of solar energy transmitted and indicates how well the window blocks heat caused by sunlight.
 Lower SHGC values mean less solar heat gain.